 Player Selections: Active Rosters & Reserve Team

 The NFHL will have a two-phase selection process to select 23 “Active Roster” players and 15 “Reserve Roster” players.
-The NFHL will supply owners with a NFHL Salary List and a Roster Form (Excel Format).
-The NFHL issues a Preliminary Salary List August 31st, 2017 and will provide a Final Salary List in mid-September to include additional NHL players that may have signed during that time period.
+The NFHL will release a Preliminary Salary List on or about September 2, 2018 and provide a Final Salary List in late September to include additional NHL players that may have signed during that time period.
 The Salary list includes all eligible players and identifies NHL players with Entry Level Contracts (ELC).

 Since players are not exclusive to teams the same player may be on multiple NFHL Rosters.
 Only players on the NFHL Salary List are available for selection.

 In addition during the Phase 1 player selections a maximum of 5 players that have NHL “Entry Level Contracts” (ELC) are eligible to be placed in the Active Roster at the start of the season.
 Furthermore, the maximum allowed ELC in any one position of the Active Roster is three.
-There is no “ELC” limitations on the goalie and defenceman placed on the Reserve Roster in phase 1.
+There are no “ELC” limitations on the three Reserve Roster players in phase 1.